-Many people wonder "Is soya bean good for diabetes".
+Many people wonder "Is soybean good for diabetes".
 In this blog post, we talk about why soya is one of the best diabetes foods available.

 Soyabean for Diabetes - Soy is a natural protein substitute for meat products.
 Studies suggest that soy plays a big role in lowering blood sugar levels, cholesterol, and bringing down blood pressure - all of which help in fighting diabetes, and lowering the risk of heart disease and/ or a stroke.
 Soy therefore is a great substitute for improving overall health.
 Soy isoflavones are also known to be a healthy substitute for those fighting liver cancer or nonalcoholic steatohepatitis.